White Film on Top of Water in the Fish Tank? Here’s How to Fix

 So let’s get a bit more in depth with the why’s and how’s regarding this problem and learn what needs to be done to reverse it.

-White film or Oily film on top of the water in my aquarium
+White film or oily film on top of the water in my aquarium

 While the most common cause for this oily film to form on to of your aquarium water is a bacterial bloom due to the fact that you don’t have a proper filtration system set up in your tank, there might be other causes as well.